Flotomate/product_docs/source/problem-management/working-on-a-problem.rst

 tab.
 The Approvals tab shows two columns: the Approvals column which lists all the Approvals along with their approvers, and the Comments column that shows the message thread between Technicians and approvers.
-Any Technician with the necessary rights can access the Approvals tab.
+Any Technician with the necessary :ref:`rights <Technician Roles>` can access the Approvals tab.

 .. _pmf-48:
 .. figure:: https://s3-ap-southeast-1.amazonaws.com/flotomate-resources/problem-management/PM-48.png
     :align: center
     :alt: figure 48

-An assigned Technician can create multiple Approvals with the same approvers or different ones.
+An assigned Technician can create multiple Approvals (manually) with the same approvers or different ones; automatic Approval workflow can also create multiple Approvals.
 Between multiple Approvals, whether to go with unanimous or majority can be set from **Admin** (A Navigation Tab)
 >> **Approval Workflow** (Automation) >> **Approval Settings**, but the rights to do it lies with the Super Admin.